 Easter on the Farm this Saturday, April 13

 Experience the best of Pennsylvania's Easter traditions at Easter on the Farm on Saturday, April 13, from 10 a.m. to 4 p.m. at Kutztown University's Pennsylvania German Cultural Heritage Center.
-Admission is free and open to the public, and parking is by donation.
+Admission is free and open to the public and parking is by donation.
 Read more.

 Tune In to KU's Award-Winning Student Radio Station

-Kutztown University Radio (KUR) is KU's award-winning campus radio station broadcasting student-operated music, informational talk and sports programming 24-hours-a-day year round.
+Kutztown University Radio (KUR) is KU's award-winning campus radio station broadcasting student-operated music, informational talk and sports programming 24-hours-a-day year-round.
 Listen to KUR, a recent recipient of seven runner-up trophies at the national IBS Awards, anywhere in the world by simply downloading the "TuneIn" app on your device and searching for "KUR" or "Kutztown".
 Any student can join KUR and learn radio either front or behind-the-scenes.
-Email email@example.com more information.
+Email email@example.com for more information.

 KU Campus Store

 Textbook sellback is scheduled for April 29 through May 11, in the KU Campus Store and Dixon Marketplace.
-Sellback is a great opportunity to get cash back on course materials, up to 50 percent!
+Sellback is a great opportunity to get cashback on course materials, up to 50 percent!
 We buy back books, no matter where you bought them, for the best price.
 More information.

 Textbook Rental Return

 Textbook rentals are due Saturday, May 11, in the KU Campus Store and Dixon Marketplace.
 If you would like to buy your rental out, please stop by the KU Campus Store before May 11.
-Textbooks not retuned by May 11, will be considered late and subject to fees.
+Textbooks not returned by May 11, will be considered late and subject to fees.
 More information.

 Support KU during the 1866 Challenge